 Does the business offer these things?
 Do they plan to if not?
 If diverse culture and flexible working hours are important to the candidate and the company doesn’t or isn’t planning to offer them, you might as well move on.

 There’s no point getting into a process and wasting your time, your recruiters’ time, or the candidate’s.
+This could be a key reason candidates ghost.

 3. Be upfront about salary.